 I even took a pretentious, arty shot:

-Some assembly time, set up the neck, adjust all the electronics, and here we go:
+Some assembly time, a full set-up, adjust all the electronics, and here we go:

 The top knob controls the volume, the bottom knob adjusts between the neck pickup and the bridge pickup.
 It sounds great.